 - Rape is usually planned in advance

-- Victim’s accessibility was primary factor in rapist’s decision
+- Victim’s accessibility was a primary factor in the rapist’s decision

 - Victim’s appearance had little or nothing to do with the rapist’s decision

 The interviews with the men revealed: